 3. If necessary, you can use the Microsoft Office 365 (deprecated) connector.
 If the maximum privileges of Global administrator cannot be used, then in order to collect usage data, the integration user must at a minimum have Exchange administrator and Skype for Business administrator roles in Microsoft 365 (available as check boxes under the Custom administrator role).
-For more information, see https://support.office.com/en-gb/article/ About-Office-365-admin-roles-da585eea-f576-4f55-a1e0-87090b6aaa9d?ui=en-US&rs=en-GB&ad=GB.
+For more information, see the Microsoft topic About admin roles in the Microsoft 365 admin center.
 For a step-by-step procedure, see Creating Connections Using the Microsoft Office 365 (Deprecated) Connector.